wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 # Configuring WIS2 discovery metadata

+!!! abstract "Learning outcomes"
+    By the end of this practical session, you will be able to:

+    - create discovery metadata
+    - publish discovery metadata
+    - update and re-publish discovery metadata

 ## Introduction

 As described in the [overviews](../../overviews), WIS2 requires discovery metadata to be provided describing